ubc-cpsc455-2024S/project-29_abd/README.md

 ## Describe your topic/interest in about 150-200 words

-Dreaming of a multi-country adventure but overwhelmed by planning?
+Are you dreaming of a multi-country adventure but are overwhelmed by planning?
 SoloExplorer empowers travelers to ditch the chaos and craft unforgettable solo journeys.

 Our platform simplifies itinerary creation, letting you build detailed plans for your dream escapes.
-Store travel journals, photos, and reviews alongside your personal = crafted routes.
-Access personalized recommendations based on your past adventures and interests.
+Store travel journals, photos, and reviews alongside your personally crafted routes — access personalized recommendations based on your past adventures and interests.

 SoloExplorer goes beyond planning - it fosters connection.
 Share your itinerary with fellow explorers or keep it private.
 Engage with a community of solo travelers, swap stories, and glean valuable insider tips.